PX4/PX4-user_guide/en/flying/package_delivery_mission.md

-# Package delivery mission planning
+# Package Delivery Mission Planning

 A package delivery mission allows user to plan & execute a package delivery.
 Note that this is only supported for vehicles that has a [delivery mechanism hardware](../peripherals/gripper.md) configured & installed.

-## Operator control configuration
+## Operator Control Configuration

 Before using the package delivery feature, if feasible please setup the [gripper action button](../peripherals/gripper.md#griper-action-joystick-button-mapping-in-qgc) to have a manual control over the Gripper's state.